openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 and release your contribution under these terms.

 ## How to Contribute
-We welcome community contributions to the OpenVINO™ ARM CPU plugin repository.
-If you have an idea how to improve the plugin, please share it with us doing the following steps:
+We welcome community contributions to `openvino_contrib` repository.
+If you have an idea how to improve the modules, please share it with us.

-* Make sure you can build the plugin and pass all functional tests with your patch.
-* Submit a pull request at https://github.com/openvinotoolkit/openvino_contrib/pulls

-You can find additional information about OpenVINO™ contribution process here.
-We will review your contribution and, if any additional fixes or modifications are needed, may give you feedback to guide you.
-When accepted, your pull request will be merged into the repository.
+All guidelines for contributing to the repository can be found [here](../../CONTRIBUTING.md).

 ---
 \* Other names and brands may be claimed as the property of others.